 First, the eyelids were sewn shut and the lips were skewered with sticks.
 Then, in a large boiling pot of water, the heads were simmered, emerging about a third of their original size with darker skin that was more rubbery and tough.

-The process continues as hot stones and sand were placed inside the heads which created a “tanning” effect on the inside and the head was shaped further using additional hot stones until it was molded into the desired shape.
+The process continues as hot stones and hot sand was placed inside the heads, which created a “tanning” effect on the inside, and the head was shaped further using additional hot stones until it was molded into the desired shape.

 5. How Long Does It Take to Make a Shrunken Head?

 The shrinking process doesn’t take long at all.
 The ritual side of things, on the other hand, would usually last a total of about six days.
 For the heads to shrink, they would be boiled for only about two hours.
 Boiling it for too long would leave them ending up gooey and destroyed.